legumeinfo/pandagma/README.md

 # pandagma
-Pandagma is a workflow that derives pan-gene sets, given input of gene sequences (CDS and peptide) and annotations (BED or GFF) from several annotations.
-It is designed to be suitable for constructing pan-genes for annotations across several different species within a genus, or annotations within one species.
+Pandagma is a collection of workflows for calculating pangene sets and gene families.
+There are two main workflows: pandagma_pan.sh for pangene sets, and pandagma_fam for gene families.
+The pangene workflow is designed to operate primarily on CDS sequences, at the level of a species or genus.
+The family workflow is designed to operate on protein sequences, at the level of an organismal family or order.

 Authors: Steven Cannon, Joel Berendzen, Nathan Weeks, 2020-2023.

-The workflow is essentially as follows:
+The pangene workflow (pandagma_pan.sh) is essentially as follows:
 * Add positional information to the gene IDs
 * Find gene homologies among pairs of annotation sets, using mmseqs2
 * Filter by synteny (DAGChainer) -- and, optionally, by a list of allowed chromosome pairings.
 * Cluster (mcl)
 * Add back the genes that were excluded to this point
 * Add "extra" annotation sets by homology
-* Identify a representative sequence for each pan-gene
+* Identify a representative sequence for each pangene
-* Calculate consensus order of the pan-genes, based on whole-chromosome multiple alignments of ordered panIDs
+* Calculate consensus order of the pangenes, based on whole-chromosome multiple alignments of ordered panIDs
+* Calculate and report statistics

+The gene family workflow (pandagma_fam.sh) is similar to the pangene workflow, but operates on proteins rather than CDS, and uses an option "quotas" file to determine the initial expected gene duplication relationships between species, considering known or suspected whole-genome duplication histories at the evolutionary depth of interest.
+* Add positional information to the gene IDs
+* Find gene homologies among pairs of annotation sets, using mmseqs2
+* Filter by synteny (DAGChainer) -- and, optionally, by a "quotas" file with expected ortholog and paralog counts per species pairs.
+* Cluster (mcl)
+* Add back the genes that were excluded to this point
+* Add "extra" annotation sets by homology
+* Align sequences in each family
+* Build HMMs for each alignment
+* Realign to the HMMs and trim to HMM match-states
+* Calculate gene trees
 * Calculate and report statistics

 ## Installation methods <a name="installation"></a>